hgoldstein95/hgoldstein95.github.io/_drafts/language-of-dance.md

 [^1]: If you are already familiar with automata, you'll notice that I'm ignoring
     accepting states.
 We could theoretically use accepting states to decide which moves are "fun" to end a routine on and which aren't.
-Here, for the sake of simplicity, I'm going to assume that every state is accepting.
+Here, for the sake of simplicity, I'm going to assume that every state is accepting except for the implicit "trap" state.

 [^2]: For sufficiently musical definitions of fun.